 Nearly 24% of New Jersey’s entire homeless population resides in Newark and Essex County, the highest of all New Jersey counties, according to New Jersey’s 2017 Point-In-Time Count of the Homeless.
 Each night, more than 2,000 individuals here have no place to return home.
 What’s more, Essex County’s homeless population has been growing at a rate of 5.8% each year over the past five years, and the largest increase is among individuals who are living unsheltered.

 Just on the other side of the Hudson River in New York City, homelessness has reached the highest levels since the Great Depression.
-There are more than 63,000 people homeless in New York City — that’s nearly one in every 128 New Yorkers.
+There are nearly 70,000 people struggling with homelessness in New York City — that’s nearly one in every 121 New Yorkers.
 In fact, the number of homeless New Yorkers sleeping in city shelters has increased 71 percent in ten years.

 A challenge as big as homelessness demands a unified response.
 In order to more effectively combat the epidemic of homelessness in our city, Goodwill Rescue Mission and New York City Rescue Mission have joined forces with The Bowery Mission to meet the needs of significantly more people across the Newark and New York metro areas.